Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 In this guide, we will share acid reflux foods to avoid, acid reflux foods to eat, an easy acid reflux food chart, Indian meal examples, and simple timing rules that many people find easier to follow at home.

-What An Acid Reflux Diet Tries To Do
+What an Acid Reflux Diet Tries to Do

 An acid reflux diet focuses on reducing foods and habits that push stomach contents upward or irritate the oesophagus.
 It also focuses on meals that feel light and steady for digestion.

-Instead of strict rules, think of it as a “calm stomach routine” you can actually follow.
+Instead of strict rules, think of it as a calm stomach routine you can actually follow.

-Quick Signs Your Food Is Triggering Reflux
+Signs Your Food May Be Triggering Acid Reflux

 If reflux comes and goes, a few patterns usually show up.
 These signs help you connect symptoms with meals without overthinking.